 Walking to understand nature also made me 1-hour delayed to finish the rotation on time as I always finish in 2 hours.
 I let the nature intervene my speed by stimulating me.
 Drawing my attention, it made me bend my knees frequently to see the shapes of those nonhuman species better, to smell them intensely and to hear them making tiny sound.
 First, I had not even realized I was getting tired because they were occupying my mind.
-As I used my knees to step over rocks, natural stairs, to bend and as I got thirstier and thirstier, I started not to go through the untouched paths but the paths made by humans because I was not willing to give more effort to move.
-Some trees were death and fell down.
+As I used my knees to step over rocks, natural stairs, to bend and as I got thirstier and thirstier, I started not to go through the untouched paths but the paths made by humans I was not willing to give more effort to move.
+Some trees were dead and fell down.
 I was avoiding pass under them.
 Rather, I was going over them by using my arms and hands more or going around them to continue my route.
 Actually, there were not few.
 Trees are often dying and falling down.
 With wind, they sound and swing like moving wooden door.
 Getting in nature feels so good, but at the same time spooky as I see such natural events dangerous for humans.
-Nature, especially dark forests seem not welcoming us as humans.
-It might be because we destroy even if our intention is not to do so.
-As I see, tree roots, on the paths humans created by stepping over at the same place, have become stairs for human.
+Nature, especially dark forests seem not welcoming us as humans., tree roots, on the paths humans created by stepping over at the same place, have become stairs for human.
 Roots have no soil to bind.
 Moreover, these forests with big trees and odd animals are strong enough to make me feel vulnerable inside when I pay attention them deeply by listening and looking at them.
 On the other hand, the odd animals such as woodpecker, black snails, millions of small bugs were making me go distance with reflex like speeding me up, closing my mouth and nose, changing the place where I step in order to block myself from being hurt or disgusted by them.
 Furthermore, I only passed by the sidewalks of the fields of yellow flowers rather than getting into.
 With this intense smell and the huge number of bees would not let me freely in.
 What is welcoming me was the sidewalks and paths made by humans unnaturally because I feel much safer.
 Maybe, I, as a human, am really used to cultural intervention to the nature.